ruggeri/ninety_nine_cats/notes/03-auth/01-basics.md

   * I think the reason is that there may be more than one authentication "backend," and thus going directly to the model is too direct.
   * I'm not sure why `request` is needed...
+* But I think you seldom will need this, since we'll later see how users can login through a typical web view.

 ## `Permission`s